 So if you’re reading along with a tab and see the number seven on the bottom line, that means you play the low E string at fret seven.
 This may take a little practice to master, but reading tablature will make playing bass much easier.
 If learning via a visual demonstration is easier, this video lesson is a great intro to playing bass with tablature.

 7. Work On Important Scales

 If you want to be able to play bass guitar well, it’s a good idea to learn how to play bass guitar scales.
 But with all of the bass guitar scales out there, you may not know where to start.

 Many new bassists start with learning to play the C major scale.
-And plenty of instructors also recommend that beginners learn and practice the slightly more complex blues scale.
-Even if you don't intend to play blues, this is a scale that can prove very useful to rock bassists and bassists who play other genres.
+And plenty of instructors also recommends that beginners learn and practice the slightly more complex blues scale.
+Even if you don’t intend to play blues, this is a scale that can prove very useful to rock bassists and bassists who play other genres.

 8. Practice Different Techniques

 Many people who play bass guitar play fingerstyle, meaning the strings are plucked with their fingers.
 However, there are still plenty of high-profile bassists who play with a pick (or plectrum).

 It isn’t absolutely necessary, but to be a well-rounded bassist, it’s good to practice playing in a variety of styles.
 If you take bass lessons, your teacher will likely recommend that you start playing with fingers and then try out other styles.

 If you move into plectrum bass (playing with a pick), keep in mind that picking skills on bass are different than those you’d use on a guitar.
 The string spacing on bass guitars is wider than it is on guitars.
 It’s best to practice using alternate picking, which means that you pick with a downstroke, then an upstroke, then a downstroke, etc. It takes some time to master, but you’ll soon get into a rhythm.